##

 You can view a larger version of the plot when you click in the plotviewer on ‘Zoom’.
 You can scroll through the plots you created in an R session with the arrows next to the zoom function.

-Let’s try to make a scatterplot of a whole data frame.
+Let’s try to make a scatterplot of a whole data frame and see what happens.

-7. In which row and column of this new plot can you find the plot we made before (with horsepower on the x-axis and weight on the y-axis)?
+7. Where in this new plot can you find the plot we made before (with height on the x-axis and weight on the y-axis)?

 We can also use the plot()